Franco-Dutch War: IJssel Line is outflanked

 Captain-General William Henry now wanted the entire field army to fall back on Utrecht.
 However, in 1666 the provinces had regained full sovereignty of their forces.
 Overijssel and Guelders in June 1672 withdrew their troops from the confederated army.
 The French army made little effort to cut off the escape route of the Dutch field army.
 Turenne recrossed the Lower Rhine to attack Arnhem, while part of his army moved to the Waal towards Fort Knodsenburg at Nijmegen.
 Louis wanted to besiege Doesburg first, on the east side of the IJssel, taking it on 21 June.
 The king delayed the capture somewhat to allow his brother, Philippe I, Duke of Orléans, to take Zutphen some days earlier.
 On his right flank, the armies of Münster and Cologne, reinforced by a French corps under de Luxembourg, advanced to the north along the river, after having taken Grol on 10 June and Bredevoort on 18 June.
 The IJssel cities panicked.
 Deventer seceded from the Republic and again rejoined the Holy Roman Empire on 25 June.
 Then, the province of Overijssel surrendered as a whole to the bishop of Münster, Bernard von Galen, whose troops plundered towns on the west side of the IJssel, such as Hattem, Elburg and Harderwijk, on 21 June.
-Louis ordered de Luxembourg to expel them again, as he wanted to make the duchy of Guelders a French possession.
+Louis ordered Luxembourg to expel them again, as he wanted to make the duchy of Guelders a French possession.
 Annoyed, Von Galen announced to advance to the north of the Republic and invited de Luxembourg to follow him by wading through the IJssel, as no pontoon bridge was available.
-Exasperated, de Luxembourg got permission from Louis to withhold his corps and the army of Cologne from the Münsterite forces.
+Exasperated, Luxembourg got permission from Louis to withhold his corps and the army of Cologne from the Münsterite forces.